What is Elder Law?

 Our elder law and special needs planning attorneys advise clients on long-term care insurance, long-term living arrangements and facility placement and can provide referrals to Geriatric Care Managers for daily, hands-on care.

 Elder Law Associates PA’s elder law and special needs planning attorneys are up to date with the new and evolving laws geared to our aging and disabled population.
+For more information about elder law and how our elder law and special needs planning attorneys can assist you and your family, please contact us or call toll free 1-800-ELDERLAW or (561) 750-3850 today.

 You need an elder law and special needs planning attorney: